 Final Remains: The Professor|

-Jean and I, college seniors and engaged to be married, took a long stroll through the large old cemetery that adjoins the University of Washington campus.
+Jean and I, college seniors and engaged to be married, took a long stroll through the large old cemetery that adjoins the University of Rochester campus.
 We came upon a small gingerbread-style building with a tall smokestack.
 The door was open: It was a crematorium, and the fellow inside was glad to have company.
 He opened the oven door to show us the flames rising through someone’s whitened ashes.
 He pointed to a red ceramic urn with the unclaimed remains of the man he knew only as “The Professor.”
 The Professor had been hanging around for many years, and the crematorium operator apparently was tired of him.

 “You two are from the University.
 Would you like to have The Professor?”
 His logic seemed strained, but I was eager.
 Jean vetoed the idea with a fierce gaze.
 Perhaps just as well: If we had taken The Professor, he’d have been ours, to have and to hold, in Chicago, Minneapolis, Lubbock, and Morgantown, and he’d be with us today in the Seattle suburbs.
 But though his life and mine joined and separated in an instant, a certain bond was created.
 Oh Professor, You are not forgotten!